fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket - Sea Support Line II.md

 _"Appology accepted."_ said The Harlequin, that normally uses the Domino Mask. _"We can include a half-mask option if you like.
 Also, we can go for a zorro mask that can cover discreetly your ear tips."_ she said, turning the page and showing the half-mask and some extra accessories.

 _"For you to use on daily basis, as you need to do some maintenance on the helicopters and so, Andrew thought on this faux leather apron.
-This is_ very _steampunk, even more with the cricked shaped pilot goggles that are a third option for your eyes.
+This is_ very _steampunk, even more with the cricket shaped pilot goggles that are a third option for your eyes.
 The clothes are all on the best fabrics, silk and satin shirts and good leather high-kneeled boots, like those used by riders."_ said The Harlequin

 Jiminy smiled